 Preparing Your Soil For Planting This Spring

-The adage "what you get out is what you put in" applies here.
-You can make things easier on yourself and better for your soil by applying EM-1 Microbial Inoculant (formerly Pro-Biotica).
-This stands for "effective micro-organisms."
-It contains beneficial microbes that help break down crop residue or any other organic matter or compost and make nutrients available in your soon-to-be-planted garden.
+The oft-used adage "what you get out is what you put in" applies to preparing your soil for the new growing season.
+When in doubt - it is always a good idea to add more organic material to the soil.
+Options that will help you continually develop better soil are compost, earthworm castings, and you can make things easier on yourself and better for your soil by applying EM-1 Microbial Inoculant.
+EM-1 stands for effective micro-organisms and this product contains beneficial microbes that help break down crop residue, organic matter such as manure or compost in order to make nutrients more readily available in your soon-to-be-planted garden.